niksu/pax/API.md

 ### Interfaces
-Pax provides different interfaces to facilitate the writing of different kinds of packet processors.
+Pax provides different interface types to facilitate the writing of different kinds of packet processors.
 The code for this can be found in [Paxifax.cs](Paxifax.cs).
 Remember that ultimately the programming model consists of reading/writing to logical network ports that are linked to resources made available by the OS (e.g., physical NICs).
-But it's useful to differentiate between whether a packet processor is allow to forward packets for example, and how many ports its allowed to forward to.
+But it's useful to differentiate between whether a packet processor is allowed to forward packets for example, and how many ports it's allowed to forward to.

 #### Basic packet processors